Vice President, Inclusive Education

 Melissa is an inclusion and equity advocate for historically underserved populations in NYC charter schools.
-She leads The Collaborative for Inclusive Education, ensuring that schools have access to the essential supports, resources and technical assistance to lead their English learners (ELs) to academic success.
-Her goal is to advocate for ELs and strengthen their presence and achievement in NYC charter schools.
-Prior to joining the team, Melissa worked as a K-5 ESL and French dual language teacher for the NYC DOE for five years.
-During her time in the classroom, she created an inclusive environment through culturally responsive teaching and best second language acquisition methodology, including SIOP.
-Melissa holds B.A.s from Trinity College (Hartford) in French, Spanish and English, and earned her M.S. in TESOL as a Teach For America corps member from Fordham University, and her M.S. in Educational Leadership from Hunter College.
+She leads The Collaborative for Inclusive Education, ensuring that schools have access to the essential supports, trainings, resources and technical assistance necessary to secure the success of all of their students.
+Prior to joining the Collaborative, she worked as a French dual language teacher and an ESL teacher within the NYC DOE.
+During her time in the classroom, she strived to provide equity and access for all her students through culturally relevant pedagogy and research-based language supports.
+Melissa holds B.A.s from Trinity College (Hartford) in French, Spanish and English, earned her M.S. in TESOL as a Teach For America corps member from Fordham University, and her M.S. in Educational Leadership from Hunter College.

 Part-time Special Education Specialist

 Anna provides resources and professional development to schools with a focus on literacy instruction and culturally responsive practices.
 Anna lives in Haiti, working as an education specialist with Universitè Quisqueya where she helps design alternative programs and pathways for teacher and school leader certification.
 Prior to moving to Haiti, Anna spent 7 years at Achievement First Endeavor Middle School in Brooklyn.
 Anna has worked as a special education teacher, coordinator, and dean for 9 years.